 To get a basic understanding of Kluctl, I suggest to visit the kluctl.io website and read through the documentation and tutorials, for example the microservices demo tutorial.
 As an alternative, you can watch Hands-on Introduction to kluctl from the Rawkode Academy YouTube channel which shows a hands-on demo session.

-There is also a Kluctl delivery scenario available in my fork of the podtato-head demo project.
+There is also a Kluctl delivery scenario for the podtato-head demo project.

 Live and let live